 Chazelle allows one moment of dissent to the mood when he includes a montage of protests against the moon launch, including Gil Scott-Heron reading “Whitey on the Moon,” his jazz-poem.
 “I can’t pay no doctor bills,” Scott-Heron raps, “but whitey’s on the moon.”
 Chazelle knows that his film is running against the currents of Hollywood right now, stuck in its #OscarsSoWhite moment.
 Richard Brody of the New Yorker was not alone in describing the film as a straight white director’s celebration of straight white-male characters; what about the Jim Crow conditions of the South where some of the movie takes place? he asked.
 What about the Russian woman astronaut who had recently orbited the earth?
 “Every awards season needs a villain, and this year mine is First Man, Jezebel’s reviewer announced.
 He compared the film unfavorably with Hidden Figures, the 2016 film about black women who worked at NASA as mathematicians.

-Unwoke as it is, most critics have praised Chazelle’s movie, though First Man has languished at the box office.
+Unwoke as it is, First Man has won praise from most critics, though it has languished at the box office.
 I doubt it was because of that missing American flag.
 I suspect that the film’s countercultural ambience has led to its rocky start.
 Despite its momentous subject, this is a quiet film about a quiet man; there is no catharsis, no high emotion, no witty ripostes or eye-rolling.
 This may be the wrong cultural moment for such earnest stoicism.

 It’s clearly the wrong cultural moment to be reminded of a historical triumph absent diversity.
 I ran into an old acquaintance at the end of the movie, a law professor and, it’s worth mentioning, the long-married mother of two boys.
 “Hated it,” she grumbled.
 “All those creepy men.”
 She brightened briefly.
 “But did you see Hidden Figures?”
 It’s a shame.
 First Man deserves better than the Pavlovian griping of a polarized public.